-Greenhouse gas (GHG) emissions in Ireland decreased 4.4% in 2019.
-The decrease in emissions are reflected in most sectors with the exception of a slight increase in commercial / public services.
+Greenhouse gas (GHG) emissions in Ireland decreased 3.6% in 2020.
+The decrease in emissions are reflected in most sectors with the exception of increases in residential, agriculture and public services.
 Despite the decrease, Ireland is still not on the pathway required to meet future targets and a climate neutral economy.

-Agriculture emissions decreased by 4.1% in 2019 (0.87 Mt CO₂eq).
-The main reasons are reductions of synthetic nitrogen fertiliser use of 10.1% and in liming of soils by 25.4%.
-This follows substantial increase in both fertiliser and lime use in 2018.
-It is worth noting that agricultural emissions in 2018 were the highest in the thirty-year time series.
-The national dairy herd continued to increase in 2019 (nine years in a row), with higher numbers of dairy cows (+2.8%) and increased milk production of 5.3%.
+Agriculture emissions increased by 1.4% in 2020 (0.29 Mt CO₂eq).
+The main reasons are increases of synthetic nitrogen fertiliser use of 3.3% and in liming of soils by 16.2%.
+The national dairy herd continued to increase in 2020 (ten years in a row), with higher numbers of dairy cows (+3.2%) and increased milk production of 3.8%.

-Energy industry emissions decreased by 11.2% (1.19 Mt CO2eq) in 2019.
-The most significant change in fuel used was a decrease in coal (as a result of reduced combustion at the Moneypoint generating station) and an increase in renewable energy.
+Energy industry emissions decreased by 7.9% (0.74 Mt CO2eq) in 2020.
+The most significant change in fuel used was a decrease in peat and an increase in renewable energy used for electricity generation.

-Household emissions (the residential sector) decreased by 7.3% (0.52 Mt CO₂eq) in 2019.
-The winter of 2018 was particularly cold which led to a high demand for home heating (especially oil) during 2018.
-There were fewer heating days in 2019 due to a comparatively warmer period between January and April.
+Household emissions (the residential sector) increased by 9.0% (0.59 Mt CO₂eq) in 2020.
+There were more heating days in 2020 compared to 2019 due to a comparatively colder period between February and March.
+In addition, home working due to COVID and low kerosene prices in early 2020 which impacted on fuel choices for heating in the early part of the year.
 This demonstrates the effect weather has on heating requirements and hence emissions from households.
 This shows the need to improve the energy efficiency of our housing stock and to increase the use of renewable energy.
 It is particularly important, given the increased frequency of extreme weather events.

 This downward trend in emissions from transport can be continued if people change to electric vehicles, reduce their number of car journeys and increase their use of public transport, walkways and cycleways.